 Black Mold, known as Stachybotrys Chartarum, is a greenish-black fungus.
 This type of mold grows very well in materials that have a high cellulose content.
-In homes these materials include drywall, carpet, wallpaper, ceiling tiles, flooring and more.
+In homes these materials include drywall, carpet (check here for carpet cleaning atlanta ga services), wallpaper, ceiling tiles, flooring and more.
 Water damage from flooding, pipe leaks or other sources combined with a dark and moist environment create optimal conditions that allow this mold and fungus to grow and flourish.

 Drywall, which is also known as plasterboard or gypsum board, are panels made of gypsum plaster that are pressed between two thick sheets of paper.
 Drywall is used in construction to make interior walls and ceilings.
 Sheets of drywall can be made from fiberglass rather than paper to prevent the growth of mold.
 Plasterboard that is exposed to water due to floods or plumbing leaks tend to become moldy and soft.

 It’s a serious matter if mold gets in or behind any drywall.
 Black mold may appear where there is moisture or water damage.
 That’s easy to see.
 But it’s the mold growing in areas that are hidden that can cause an even bigger problem.
 It’s difficult to tell the level of contamination behind plasterboard without opening up and area for examination.